Stanley Cup playoffs: Expansion era (1967–1993)

 The 1981–82 season brought forth the return of divisional matchups, with the top four teams from each division qualifying for the playoffs.
-Division champions would be determined, followed by the conference champions, who would meet in the Stanley Cup Finals.
+Division champions would be determined, followed by the conference champions, who would meet in the Stanley Cup Final.
 The Division Semifinals was a best-of-five affair until the 1986–87 season, when it became a best-of-seven series, while all other series remained best-of seven.